AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

     it.
 We discuss more about the unchecked access attribute :ref:`later in this chapter <Adv_Ada_Unchecked_Access>`.

-    Alternatively, we could have solved the compilation issue that we see with the :ada:`A2 := I_Var_2'Access` assignment by declaring another access type locally in the :ada:`Inner_Block`:
+    Alternatively, we could have solved the compilation issue that we see in the :ada:`A2 := I_Var_2'Access` assignment by declaring another access type locally in the :ada:`Inner_Block`: